pycurl/pycurl/src/docstrings/curl_setopt.rst

 - ``SHARE`` option accepts a :ref:`curlshareobject`.

-Raises pycurl.error exception upon failure.
+Raises TypeError when the option value is not of a type accepted by the respective option, and pycurl.error exception when libcurl rejects the option or its value.

 .. _curl_easy_setopt: http://curl.haxx.se/libcurl/c/curl_easy_setopt.html